Summer Reading Program

 Weekly Children’s Programs

-- Storytime Outreach Program Offered to Richmond childcare centers and homecare providers.
+A Storytime Outreach Program is offered to Richmond childcare centers and homecare providers.
 This traveling storytime addresses the six specific early literacy skills that are recommended by the national research council and endorsed by the Vermont Department of Libraries.
-Call or email the Library to find out if your child’s provider participates in this program or to request more information if you are a new provider in town.
+Call or email the library to find out if your child’s provider participates in this program or to request more information if you are a new provider in town.

 Dorothy Canfield Fisher Book Award